David-Desmaisons/Vue.D3.tree/documentation/README.next.md

 For all these events, the argument passed is `{element, data}` where `element` represents the node build by `D3.js` and `data` is the node raw data.

+* `clickOutsideGraph`

+Sent when mouse is clicked outside any geometry or text of the hierarchical edge bundling

 * `nodesComputed`

 Sent when D3.js nodes are computed using `data` props.
 Called with [D3.js hierarchy node](https://github.com/d3/d3-hierarchy#hierarchy)